kastergarta/Cookie-Rama/README.md

 1. Register as a new user.
 2. Existing users log-in only with a username.
-3. Every user can ask for new fortune cookie quote, save it to favourites, update list of favourites quotes, like any number times any number of quotes.
+3. Every user can ask for a new fortune cookie quote, save it to favorites, update a list of favorites quotes, like any number times any number of quotes.

 ### `Thanks`

-Thank you [Annie Souza](https://github.com/luanesouza), [Randy Herasme](https://github.com/randyher) and [Graham Troyer-Joy](https://github.com/telegraham) for support, professionalism and patience.
+Thank you [Annie Souza](https://github.com/luanesouza), [Randy Herasme](https://github.com/randyher) and [Graham Troyer-Joy](https://github.com/telegraham) for support, professionalism, and patience.
 Thank you for seeing me and every student as a partner in learning and sharing.